piyushlokhannde/votemachine/README.md

 		blockCode : valid block code generated in first use case 1 The machine will return the calculated hash of the data.
 So  if calculated hash is equal to printed hash then vote is correctly stored, else the blockchain is tampered.
 3) After validating the block in the use case 2.
 User will mark the block as valid.
 System will change the property of the block isBlockValid =true
+4) Voter can see the status of the blockchain for the machine.
+System will return the total validated votes and total votes for the system
+5)  Only authorized entity can count the vote by supplying the private key for the machine.
+System will return the votes per candidate.
+System should also provide the vote count till certain blocks.